rgitrepo/kubernetes-beginner-to-pro/docs/day7/namespace.md

 ### Introduction to Namespaces

-Namespaces in Kubernetes are a way to divide cluster resources between multiple users or teams.
-They provide logical separation within a cluster, allowing different environments or projects to coexist on the same cluster without interfering with each other.
-Namespaces help organize and manage resources, making it easier to apply security policies, resource quotas, and access controls.
+Namespaces in Kubernetes provide a way to divide cluster resources among multiple users or teams, offering logical separation within the cluster.
+This separation allows different environments or projects to coexist without interference, making it easier to apply security policies, resource quotas, and access controls.

+By default, Kubernetes creates four namespaces:

+- **default**: The default namespace for objects with no other namespace.
+- **kube-node-lease**: Holds lease objects used for node heartbeat data.
+- **kube-public**: Used for public resources; readable by everyone in the cluster.
+- **kube-system**: Contains objects created by the Kubernetes system.

+**Note**: By default, namespaces in Kubernetes cannot be nested.
+However, in Google Cloud Platform (GCP), you can achieve nested namespaces using the **Hierarchical Namespace Controller (HNC)**.
+This allows for creating parent-child relationships between namespaces, enabling policy inheritance.

 [Back to Top](#table-of-contents)